beihai-official/Minecraft-Unstable-SMP-Deathsound-Datapack/README.md

 This lightweight datapack turns ordinary deaths into server-wide memorable moments, perfect for hardcore, chaotic, fun, or "unstable" SMP servers.

-No auto-kick, no punishment mechanics — just pure audio drama and a global announcement when someone falls.

-*(Add a screenshot here: full-server chat announcement + proof of everyone hearing the sound)*

 ## Features